Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 - Wisconsin's games this year have gone over the total in four out of nine opportunities (44.4%).

-- When Wisconsin puts up more than 26 points, it is 4-0 against the spread and 4-0 overall.
+- When Wisconsin scores more than 26 points, it is 4-0 against the spread and 4-0 overall.

-- In games that Wisconsin amasses over 413.9 yards, the team is 3-0 against the spread and 3-0 overall.
+- Wisconsin is 3-0 against the spread and 3-0 overall when the team churns out over 413.9 yards.

-- The Badgers have turned the ball over six more times (18 total) than the Wildcats have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.